-Canvas: Students work through this course in Canvas using the Modules tab.
-Everything you need for the week-links to all readings, assignments, Websites, discussions, quizzes, etc.-will be accessible in the week's Module, which will open by Sunday.
+Canvas: Students work through this course via Canvas Modules.
+Everything you need for the week-links to all readings, assignments, Websites, discussions, quizzes, etc.-will be accessible in the week's Module, which will open on Sunday.
 You must work through each Module in order.
-You can directly access Announcements, Discussions, and Assignments (and later, Grades) from the blue menu on the lefthand side.
+You can also access Announcements, Discussions, Zoom (for meetings) and Grades from the blue menu on the lefthand side.

 Communications: We will communicate exclusively through Canvas and our UNCG e-mail accounts.
-Check both regularly.
-Also check the Canvas Home Page regularly for the latest course information.
-Be sure to set your Notification Preferences in Canvas Settings so you will receive announcements and other timely course updates via email.
-Don't forget to check your UNCG email regularly!
-Feel free to email Dr. Rupert or Mr. Hunt with any questions or concerns.
+Don't forget to check your UNCG email and the Canvas Home Page and Announcements regularly for the latest course information.
+Be sure to set your Notification Preferences in Canvas Settings so you will receive announcements and other course updates via email.
+Feel free to email Dr. Rupert or Ms. Sharpley with any questions or concerns.
 You can expect to hear back within 24 hours unless it is the weekend or a holiday, or you receive an automatic "out of office" reply.